jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 ```

 Let's look at the `element` call as an example.
-The type for that funciton is:
+The type for that function is:

 ```ts
 element: <Element extends string>(